-The amount represented the net reversal of impairment losses on trade receivables of RMB26.0 million and provision for impairment of other receivables of RMB110,000 (2019: net reversal of impairment losses on trade receivables of RMB34.8 million).
+The amount represented the net reversal of impairment losses on trade receivables of RMB6,355,000 and reversal of impairment losses on other receivables of RMB110,000 (2020: net reversal of impairment losses on trade receivables of RMB26,055,000 and provision for impairment of other receivables of RMB110,000).
 The reversal of impairment losses was mainly due to the settlement of long overdue trade receivables during the year.
 Management is expected to continue to receive settlement from long overdue trade receivables and have reversal on the provision for impairment losses.

-Share of Profit of Associates
+Share of Profit of an Associate

-The amount mainly represented the share of the profit of Topp Financial Leasing (Shanghai) Co., Ltd.\ ("Shanghai Topp") of RMB2,746,000.
+The amount represented the share of the profit of Topp Financial Leasing (Shanghai) Co., Ltd.\ ("Shanghai Topp") of RMB2,121,000.